Campaign Organization and Protected Marks Agreement

-January 18 – March 1, 2022: Students may use protected marks to create campaign print and digital materials, but may not display.
+January 9 – February 28, 2023: Students may use protected marks to create campaign print and digital materials but may not display.
 May submit space reservation requests for private campaign team meetings prior to campaign and for public events during campaigning.

 To be become an authorized representative in the Campus Elections student organization, candidates must:

-- File for Campus-Wide Elections by the deadline.
+- File for Campus-Wide Election or First-Year Election by the deadline.

 - Attend the Candidate Seminar for policy training by Student Activities.